slagdang/reverse_ecobeemux_175-00011-revD/README.md

 ## PEK operation

-The first obvious thing when looking at the schematic is that the third circuit labelled COOL here (but can be used for anything) is not involved in any way.
+The most obvious thing when looking at the schematic is that the third circuit labelled COOL here (but can be used for anything) is not involved in any way.
 It's not clear why it is even part of the PEK.
 It does physically simplify the wiring on the HVAC end by bringing the wall wires to a single spot in